 Hibbett Sports, Inc. is a leading athletic-inspired fashion retailer primarily located in small and mid-sized communities across the country.
-References to "we," "our," "us" and the "Company" refer to Hibbett Sports, Inc. and its subsidiaries as well as its predecessors.
+References to "we," "our," "us", "Hibbett" and the "Company" refer to Hibbett Sports, Inc. and its subsidiaries as well as its predecessors.
 Our fiscal year ends on the Saturday closest to January 31 of each year.
-The consolidated statements of operations for Fiscal 2018 include 53 weeks of operations while Fiscal 2017 and Fiscal 2016 include 52 weeks of operations.
+The consolidated statements of operations for Fiscal 2019, Fiscal 2018 and Fiscal 2017 include 52 weeks, 53 week and 52 weeks of operations, respectively.
 Our merchandise assortment features a core selection of brand name merchandise emphasizing athletic footwear, athletic and fashion apparel, team sports equipment and related accessories.
 We complement this core assortment with a selection of localized footwear, apparel and accessories designed to appeal to a wide range of customers within each market.